daac-tools/python-vaporetto/README.md

 ## Example Usage

 python-vaporetto does not contain model files.
-To perform tokenization, follow [the document of Vaporetto](https://github.com/daac-tools/vaporetto) to download distribution models or train your own models before hand.
+To perform tokenization, follow [the document of Vaporetto](https://github.com/daac-tools/vaporetto) to download distribution models or train your own models beforehand.

 ```python
 # Import vaporetto module